 It was supposed to be 2-3 years.
 When I first told one of my best friends about the move, she joked that I would be here for 25.
-A warning to stop letting people speak curses over your life (joking…kinda).
+This is a lesson in not allowing people to speak curses over your life (joking…kinda).

 I was admitted to the Connecticut Bar on a Friday, was on the red-eye from JFK Airport Sunday night, and arrived in Holland on a cold, grey, rainy Monday morning.
 Welkom in Nederland.
 I wonder if this has anything to do with why rainy Mondays always get me down (I feel you, Karen Carpenter).